-An annual award given to an Lincoln Public Schools Administrator (non-principal) who has striven to support teaching and learning to create a world class school district.
+An annual award given to a Lincoln Public Schools Administrator (non-principal) who has striven to support teaching and learning to create a world class school district.

-The award was established in memory of Dr. Carroll Sawin, Assistant Superintendent of Personnel for LPS from 1963-1994 and his wife Marjorie Sawin former high school English educator and media specialist at Lincoln High School from 1957 - 60/1975 - 1994.
-Throughout their careers, Carroll and Marjorie were committed to leadership development and field innovations that helped educators and students become finer versions of themselves and thus, realize their "soul work'.
+The award was established in memory of Dr. Carroll Sawin, Assistant Superintendent of Personnel for LPS from 1963-1994 and his wife Marjorie Sawin former high school English educator and media specialist at Lincoln High School from 1957-60 and 1975-1994.
+Throughout their careers, Carroll and Marjorie were committed to leadership development and field innovations that helped educators and students become finer versions of themselves and thus, realize their "soul work."

 Selection of the award recipient will be based on outstanding leadership or potential for leadership as determined by:

 Nominations may be submitted by any individual or group.
 Self-nominations are accepted.

 A selection panel will consist of the following members: the Award’s funding source, Lincoln Public Schools, business leader, teacher, a past award recipient, Foundation for Lincoln Public Schools, and the City of Lincoln.